deepakshelar96/UNIMIND-chatbot/README.md

 1. **LLaMA2**: A state-of-the-art language model used to generate conversational responses.
 2. **Streamlit**: Provides a user-friendly web interface for interacting with the chatbot.
-3. **FastAPI**: Manages the backend API, connecting the chatbot logic to the frontend and database.
+3. **FastAPI**: Manages the backend API, connecting the chatbot logic to the front end and database.
 4. **MySQL**: Stores pre-defined responses for prompts, enhancing efficiency.
 5. **Docker**: Ensures a portable and consistent runtime environment.
 6. **Supervisor**: Manages multiple processes (LLaMA2 server and Streamlit app) within the Docker container.